For detailed information about cargo-partner office operations (remote working etc.), please check our news section: Coronavirus Update

-The border between Singapore and Malaysia is closed.
+The border between Singapore and Malaysia will be closed until April 28.
 Essential supplies such as medical goods, raw materials and food are still permitted to move through.
-Singapore government announced new efforts to cotain COVID-19.
+Singapore government announced new efforts to contain COVID-19.
 Most workplaces will be closed, except for essential services and key economic sectors.
 This will start from April 7 until May 4.
 Airports, sea ports, customs and warehouse distribution centers are all open as per normal.

 Airports and seaports in Korea are fully functioning, but there are congestions.
 Air and ocean carriers continue to cancel many passenger flights and implement blank sailings.

 Service is still available on all sectors, but the circumstances could change quickly, depending on the latest outbreak developments.

 Cargo shipments, seaports and border crossings operate normally.
 The government issued a temporary ban on passenger aircraft operating to airports in Thailand effective until June 1.
 Cargo aircraft are excluded from this temporary ban.
 Phuket province and Bangkok with its surrounding four provinces are placed under lockdown.

 Seafreight operations remain normal for export and import cargo.
 Some carriers omitted sailings, but the space situation is still sufficient to support the demand.

 Due to suspensions of passenger fights and the impact of the Chinese market, air cargo activities are currently encountering a challenging situation.